theobald-software/theobald-software.github.io/content/_en/erpconnect/calling-bapis-and-function-modules/using-erpconnect-in-a-web-application.md

 **Warning!** The standard demo license does not support working in web environments.
 To test ERPConnect with your ASP.NET project, apply for a test license number at [sales@theobald-software.com](mailto:sales@theobald-software.com).

-### ASP.NET Example
+### ASP.NET

+The following sample shows how to create a purchase order using the *BAPI_PO_CREATE*.
-This example uses an ASP page to enter data for a purchase order, see screenshot below. <br>
+The sample uses an ASP page to enter data for a purchase order, see screenshot below. <br>
 ![purchase-order1](/img/content/Create-Purchase-Order-IE.png){:class="img-responsive"}

-Input/Output:
+Input:
 ```
 Vendor: 0000001070
 Material: B-7000
 Plant: 1000
 Quantity: 10
-Message: Standard PO created under the number 4500018292
 ```

-#### How to Create a Purchase Order via BAPI
+#### How to Create a Purchase Order

 To create a purchase order using the *BAPI_PO_CREATE* BAPI, follow the steps below:
 1. Establish a connection to the SAP system
 2. Create an RFC-Function object for the BAPI *BAPI_PO_CREATE*.